tetrapod00/godot-docs/tutorials/assets_pipeline/importing_3d_scenes/import_configuration.rst

    Changing the import type to Animation Library in the Import dock

-Click **Reimport** and restart the editor when prompted.
+Click :btn:`Reimport` and restart the editor when prompted.
 After restarting, the glTF file will be imported as an :ref:`class_AnimationLibrary` instead of a :ref:`class_PackedScene`.
 This animation library can then be referenced in an :ref:`class_AnimationPlayer` node.